 Trustee

-Lee R. Goldberg, MD, MPH, FACC is currently Professor of Medicine at the Perelman School of Medicine and serves as Chief of the Advanced Heart Failure and Transplant Section in the Division of Cardiovascular Medicine at the University of Pennsylvania.
-Additionally, he is Vice Chair of Medicine for Informatics is responsible for the implementation and optimization of the electronic medical record, coordinating quality and operational data across the Department of Medicine as well as spearheading clinician wellness initiatives.
+Lee R. Goldberg, MD, MPH, FACC, is Professor of Medicine at the Perelman School of Medicine and serves as Chief of the Advanced Heart Failure and Transplant Section in the Division of Cardiovascular Medicine at the University of Pennsylvania.
+Additionally, as Vice Chair of Medicine for Informatics, he is responsible for the implementation and optimization of the electronic medical record, coordinating quality and operational data across the Department of Medicine, and spearheading clinician wellness initiatives.

-Goldberg's research has focused on heart failure disease management, remote monitoring of heart failure patients, the interplay between sleep and cardiovascular disease, telemedicine innovations as well leveraging large data to improve patient outcomes and clinician effectiveness.
-He was the Principal Investigator of an AHRQ sponsored RO1 grant evaluating the impact of different technology models on heart failure disease management and a Co-PI of an NIH sponsored RO1 grant studying behavioral economics as part of heart failure remote monitoring.
+Goldberg's research has focused on heart failure disease management, remote monitoring of heart failure patients, the interplay between sleep and cardiovascular disease, telemedicine innovations, and leveraging large data to improve patient outcomes and clinician effectiveness.
+He was the Principal Investigator of an AHRQ-sponsored RO1 grant evaluating the impact of different technology models on heart failure disease management and a Co-PI of an NIH-sponsored RO1 grant studying behavioral economics as part of heart failure remote monitoring.

 He has served in several roles within the ACC, including past Chair of the Member Section Steering Committee and past Chair of the Heart Failure and Cardiac Transplant Leadership Council.
 He is a past member of the Health Information Technology Task Force, Digital Steering Committee, Cardiovascular Management Council, HeartPAC Executive Committee and Lifelong Learning Committee.
-He currently is serving on the Audit and Compliance Committee, Board of Trustees Task Force on Clinician Well-Being and is deputy editor for the ACC Collaborative Maintenance Pathway for Advanced Heart Failure Evaluative Question Writing Committee.
+He currently is serving on the Audit and Compliance Committee and Board of Trustees Task Force on Clinician Well-Being.
+Additionally, Goldberg is Deputy Editor for the ACC Collaborative Maintenance Pathway for Advanced Heart Failure Evaluative Question Writing Committee.

 Bonnie Ky, MD, FACC